 - Describe your project(s).
 What will you produce?
 Be specific about purpose, content, modality, genre, and length.

 - How does this project fit with or build upon other writing you have done?
 How will it challenge you and help you develop as a writer?

 - Reflect on the importance of this writing.
 Why does this writing matter?
 What will it contribute to the world (or to a particular community, conversation, etc.)?
 What audiences would be interested in this writing, and where might it be published or shared?

 - What is your proposed timeline for completing your project(s)?
-Note that our course schedule includes five workshop sessions spaced two weeks apart; what will you be prepared to share for each workshop?
+We will be looking at your work every two weeks; what will you be prepared to share for each workshop?